9

 • "reversible and do not change DNA sequence"

-Why others are wrong: A (They explicitly do NOT change sequence.), C (Epigenetic changes, not mutations, are linked to behaviors/environment.), D (They CAN 'be passed to offspring.').
+Why others are wrong: A (They explicitly do NOT change sequence.), B (This option is incorrect.), D (They CAN 'be passed to offspring.').